kabisa/terraform-datadog-kubernetes/README.md

 ## Memory Requests Low Perc

+If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its request for that resource specifies.
+However, a container is not allowed to use more than its resource limit. https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 | variable                                   | default                                  | required | description                      |
 |--------------------------------------------|------------------------------------------|----------|----------------------------------|
 | memory_requests_low_perc_enabled           | True                                     | No       |                                  |